 The repowering category is for services to convert the propulsion system of a current bus into an electric propulsion system.

+Currently DES uses a simple Vehicle Purchase Request Form to approve purchases on the Master Contract.
+DES requires this form so that we may track use of the contract and assist in any purchases.
+The purchasing approval process is currently reliant on customers to complete the form and return it along with necessary information to the relevant entities for approval.
 Customers on this contract have expressed a desire for an online ordering system.
-We have listened to your feedback and are engaging our internal IT team to see what modificaitons can be made to the CARS system for use as an online bus purchasing system.
-We are currently developing a solution based on CARS for ording buses.
-This system will also serve as the online portal for tracking purchases and be used for approval of purchases by DES and State Departments of Transportation for the use of FTA funds.
-We hope that the approval system will increase operational efficiency and reduce downtime between when a final purchase order is created and the transit agency recieves official approval from DES and their DOT.
+We have listened to your feedback and are engaging our internal IT team to see what modifications can be made for use as an online bus purchasing system.
+We are currently developing a solution that will also serve as the online portal for tracking purchases and be used for approval of purchases by DES.
+We hope that the approval system will increase operational efficiency and reduce downtime between when a final purchase order is created and the transit agency receives official approval from DES and their DOT.

-The new contract will be a State Cooperative Purchasing Contract under Section 3019 of the FAST Act and compliant with FTA Guidelines.
+This contract was developed to be in compliance with section 3019 of the FAST Act and compliant with FTA Guidelines.
 The state of Washington, through DES, will contract with vendors to provide transit buses and related equipment to multiple participants, including transit organizations from other states.
-The contract will incorporate FTA required clauses and certifications.
-Any out of state agency is free to join the cooperative throughout the life of the contract.
+The contract incorporates FTA required clauses and certifications.
+Following Washington law any out of state agency that would like to purchase from this contract must have Enterprise Services permission.
+Enterprise Services has developed a cooperative under our state law to grant this permission to out of state entities.